Just this week I discovered that fashion retailer Karen Millen was going out of business… What the?!

 I’m worried that it’s the fast fashion brands that are taking over the high street, leaving quality and expert craftsmanship in the dust.
 Primark bought most of the C&A stores when they closed, which says a lot.
 Don’t get me wrong, I do mostly buy high street clothes at the cheaper end of the spectrum (Asos, La Redoute, Zara and River Island being some of my favourites), but I favour the higher-end brands such as Jaeger and Reiss when I’m a little more flush.

 I have no answers myself – when I got the news about Jaeger I was absolutely STUMPED as to why this was happening.
 Did they alienate their core customer base by modernising?
 Maybe, but other brands have enjoyed renewed success by doing exactly that.
-A couple of years ago on the blog I wondered why is there so much negativity towards brands that target the older woman, despite her generally having more disposable income that her daughters.
+A couple of years ago on the blog I wondered why is there so much negativity towards brands that target the older woman, despite her generally having more disposable income than her daughters.

 That could have been a contributing factor where Jaeger was concerned, but they were using a lot of younger bloggers and influencers in their campaigns last year, so it goes against the grain a little.